Adama Traore "ready for top Premier League club" after long journey from Barcelona | Goal.com

 Adama Traore 'ready for top Premier League club' after long journey from Barcelona

-“I used to tell him he had to make the right decisions,” the ex-Spain midfielder tells Goal.
+“I used to tell him he had to make the right decisions," former Spain midfielder Eusebio tells Goal.

 “Making the right decision when he had the advantage, and looking for a team-mate when he didn’t.”